Sea turtles in tropical cyclones

 The recorded temperatures were compared with collocated Argo float measurements as well as satellite and model data.
 There are in good agreement within error margins at all sampled depths.

-Turtles measuring in cyclones
+Sea turtles measuring in tropical cyclones

 Three of these sea turtles have been caught in a low-pressure tropical system (“India” and “Tom” in Tropical Cyclone Herold in March 2020), or in its immediate vicinity (“Brice” in Tropical Cyclone Kenneth in April 2019).
 Brice was trapped for several days in the immediate vicinity of Tropical Cyclone Kenneth in April 2019 during its cyclogenesis phase, while Tom and India moved close to Tropical Cyclone Herold in March 2020.
 India remained stationary for several days within 10–50 km of the storm eye, while Tom remained positioned a few hundred kilometres to the east.
 Throughout this period, both sea turtles measured Sea Surface Temperature and vertical temperature profiles, in a situation where satellite-derived SST cannot be collected due to the presence of clouds (especially for Infrared instruments).
 These datasets, which are currently being analysed, will be very useful in assessing the response of ocean temperature to tropical cyclones, as well as the behaviour of sea turtles trapped in these extreme events.